top of page

 Fig. 3.
 Gradual build-up of a double-slit interference pattern.
 The electrons (or photons) are emitted one by one and detected on the screen as single dots.
 However, over time, the interference pattern emerges when dots accumulate.
 Credit: Bach et al. (2013), New Journal of Physics.
 Via Wikimedia Commons, CC BY 3.0.

 The confirmation of de Broglie’s hypothesis did not stop with electrons.
-Over time, experiments demonstrated that progressively larger particles also exhibit wave-like behaviour.
+Over time, experiments demonstrated that progressively larger particles also exhibit wave-like behavior.
 Neutrons and atoms were shown to produce diffraction patterns.
 And remarkably, even complex molecules, composed of dozens or hundreds of atoms, have been observed to form interference fringes under carefully controlled conditions.

 Comments